Facial structures for various notions of positivity and applications to the theory of entanglement: Entanglement

 with $w_i=\ol\xi_i\ot\eta_i\in\mathbb C^m\ot\mathbb C^n$ by (\ref{ppt-cri}).
 Therefore, it follows that

 Hence, we see that if $A$ is separable then there exists a family $\{\xi_i\ot\eta_i\}$ of product vectors satisfying (\ref{range-cri}).
 This gives us a necessary condition for the separability, the range criterion as was shown in \cite{p-horo}.
 This is not sufficient for separability.
 There are examples of PPT entanglement satisfying the condition of the range criterion.
 See \cite{band} for example.
+We will see in Section 7 how the partial converse of the range criterion works.

 From now on, we identity the vector space $\mathbb C^m\otimes \mathbb C^n$ with the space $M_{m\times n}$ of all $m\times n$ matrices.
 Every vector $z\in\mathbb C^m\otimes\mathbb C^n$ is uniquely expressed by